Is an adopted child considered issue of their biological father after his death?

 Answer:

-Yes, an adopted child is considered issue for purposes of inheritance in Nevada.
-The statutory definition of issue includes children, which is defined as those entitled to inherit under state succession laws.
-An adopted child is entitled to inherit from the adopted parent(s), so would therefore be considered issue.
+Yes, in Nevada, an adopted child is considered issue for inheritance purposes.
+The law defines issue as those entitled to inherit under state succession laws.
+Since an adopted child can inherit from their adoptive parents, they are regarded as issue in this context.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.